aridoza/foundational-java/Concurrency/concurrency2.md

 ## Opening (5 min)

 Until Java 5 arrived on the scene, there was not much in the way of concurrency support.
-You basically were given the low level functionality, but building things like thread pools or semaphores were left to the programmer.
-Soon after the advent of Java, Oswego Professor Doug Lea published his seminal book "Concurrent Programming in Java", which introduced many design patterns to assist with the complexities of concurrency.
-Then in 2006, Brian Goetz (currently the Java Language Architect at Oracle) et al. released "Java Concurrecy in Practice," tightening up many of the original patterns and introducing many more patterns and concurrency strategies.
+Basically, you were given the low-level functionality, but building things such as thread pools or semaphores were left to the programmer.
+Soon after the advent of Java, SUNY Oswego professor Doug Lea published his seminal book "Concurrent Programming in Java," which introduced many design patterns to assist with the complexities of concurrency.
+In 2006, Brian Goetz (currently the Java Language Architect at Oracle) and co-authors released "Java Concurrecy in Practice," tightening up many of the original patterns and introducing many more patterns and concurrency strategies.
 These were further streamlined by the Java Community Process.

 Java 5 distilled all of that knowledge into the `java.util.concurrent` package, which provided a rich set of components for handling many important concurrency design patterns.
 We will go through some of the important components now.